jeremy-w/ayadn/README.md

 - write a post

+- reply to a post

+- read the conversation around a post

 - search hashtags

-- read the conversation around a post

-- get detailed informations on a post
+- get detailed informations on a post/user

 - get the last posts from a user

 - get the last posts mentioning a user

 - get the last posts starred by a user

-- get informations about a user

 - read the App.net global stream